Start and finish points: Nairobi, Kenya to Johannesburg, South Africa

 Optional Activities are varied, but the village tour is recommended.
 Anyone who can take along pens, notepads, pencils etc to the village will be warmly welcomed.

-Day 17: Luangwa National Park to Eastern Zambia (B / L / D)
+Day 17: Luangwa National Park to Lusaka (B / L / D)

 Today the group wil leave this lovely National Park and make its way south, passing through some of the villages and towns of Zambia on the way.
 Prosperous during the copper book in the 60s, Zambia was able to build infrastructure at the main mining and farming communities.
 After the fall of the copper industry the country was left virtually bankrupt and existing infrastructure was left to fall into ruin.
 Due to foreign investment ad a rise in the mining industry, Zambia is today once again starting to prosper.